karalkal/Phonotheque/README.md

 		# see https://stackoverflow.com/questions/71712258/error-could-not-build-wheels-for-backports-zoneinfo-which-is-required-to-insta

-	sudo docker-compose up # might need to install it first python manage.py migrate
+	sudo docker-compose up # might need to install it first

+	python manage.py migrate
 	python manage.py runserver
 	# default 8000 - otherwise python manage.py runserver 5000
 	# Might have to jiggle with the allowed hosts a bit too

+To stop postgress container:
+Stop all volumes - sudo docker-compose down -v
+OR
+If lsof -i :5432 doesn't show you any output, you can use sudo ss -lptn 'sport = :5432' to see what process is bound to the port.

+Proceed further with kill <pid>